microsoft/fit-on-fhir/README.md

 #### Function Apps

-* Identity Function App
-    * Identity Azure Function (HTTP trigger): Presents a UI for users to authenticate to Google Fit and authorize data sync.
-Receives OAuth callback.
-Stores refresh token in the "users" key vault, stores user ID in the "users" table in storage, and registers the user on the FHIR server.
-* Sync Event Function App
+Note: More detail on the following functions can be found in the /src directory README [here](./src/README.md).

+* Identity Function: Authenticates users and authorizes data sync to FHIR
-    * Sync Event Azure Function (timer trigger): Periodically runs and retrieves list of user ID's to sync from the "users" table in storage.
+* Sync Event Function: Periodically runs and retrieves user ID's for data to sync
-* Publish Data Function App
-    * Publish Data Azure Function (queue trigger): Retrieves messages from the "users" queue in the storage account.
-Pulls user data from Google Fit and publishes it to FHIR server.
-Handles update of refresh token and stores new token in key vault.
+* Publish Data Function: Pulls data from Google Fit and syncs/publishes it to FHIR server

 #### Key Vaults